-- Crews continue to work to complete the planters.
+- Crews continue to work toward the completion of the planters.

 Work continues to the side streets

-- Clergy Street is closed while crews complete installation of water and sewer mains.
+- Clergy Street remains closed while crews complete installation of eletrical and telecommunications cables.

 Princess Street is Kingston's street.
 It's where we go to shop, meet, dine and enjoy our vibrant, lively, healthy and historic downtown.
 We are built around it.
 Princess Street is our spine.
 And we're taking good care of it.